thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     $ cat ~/.ssh/id_rsa.pub
     ```

- 6. Visit GitHub, in the upper-right corner of any GitHub page, click your profile photo, then click **Settings**.
+ 6. Open the GitHub website.
+In the upper-right corner of any GitHub page, click your profile photo, then click **Settings**.

     ![github_settings_dropdown_menu](/assets/images/github_settings_dropdown_menu.png)